ghanavat/dotnet-aws-starter-kit/README.md

 **Interested in the commercial, production-focused edition?
 Join [Ghanavats .NET on AWS Early Access](https://landing.ghanavats.tech/dotnet-aws-pro)**

-# .NET AWS Starter Kit
+# .NET on AWS Starter Kit
 A configurable .NET 10 solution template for building and deploying serverless APIs on AWS.
 It combines an ASP.NET Core Minimal API with AWS Lambda, API Gateway, DynamoDB, and infrastructure defined in C# using AWS CDK.

 This repository is the template authoring and NuGet packaging project.
 The solution that users receive from dotnet new lives under content/DotNetAws.StarterKit.